dgibbs64/ansible-role-first_contact/README.md

 `first_contact_deploy_user` is the user that ansible will use to log in to the host.
 Leave unset to use the user that is running ansible.

 `first_contact_deploy_password` is the password for the `first_contact_deploy_user` account.
 Leave unset to generate a random password.

+`first_contact_root_password` is the password for the root account.
+Leave unset to generate a random password.

 > The below variables are SSH security related.
 It is important the implications of each are understood.